 - Bake for 45 minutes.

-- Remove the sides of the springform pan and gently peel off the parchment paper from the sides.
+- Then bring the cheesecake out of the oven.
+Remove the sides of the springform pan and gently peel off the parchment paper from the sides.

 - When ready to serve, gently remove the parchment paper on the bottom.
 Make sure the cheesecake is chilled and set completely.
 Transfer the cheesecake onto the serving platter.
 If desired, dust with powdered sugar and top with fresh fruits.